NASA Showed the ‘Special Telescope’ of the LISA Mission:

 The ‘Telescope’ of the LISA Mission:

 NASA has taken a big step in space research.
-Now it has decided to send a special telescope into space to catch the gravitational waves coming from space and has released a prototype of it.
+Now it has decided to send a special telescope of LISA mission into space to catch the gravitational waves coming from space and has released a prototype of it.
 NASA will complete the Laser Interferometer Space Antenna i.e. LISA mission with the European Space Agency (ESA).
 In this, a total of six telescopes will be installed in space by the year 2030.

 How special is this mission: